Earewien/godot-traits/README.md

 ##### 📜 Auto-generated trait helper rules

-- The generated `GTraits` script file can be safely committed to your _Version Control System_ (VCS),
+- The generated `gtraits.gd` script file can be safely committed to your _Version Control System_ (VCS),
 - It is highly recommended not to make modifications in the generated `GTraits` script file, as these changes will be overwritten the next time the script is generated,
 - _Godot Traits_ Code generation is customizable: its settings can be accessed through the _Editor > Editor Settings_ menu, under _GTraits_ section:
   - The _GTraits Helper Path_ represents the folder path where the `GTraits` script will be generated,
-  - The _GTraits Helper Shortcut_ is a key combination that triggers a complete regeneration of the `GTraits` script by scanning all resources from `res://` folder.
+  - The _GTraits Helper Shortcut_ is a key combination that triggers a complete regeneration of the `gtraits.gd` script by scanning all resources from `res://` folder.

 ![image](addons/godot-traits/documentation/assets/gtraits_settings.png)

+- The `GTraits` _autoload_ is automatically declared into your _Project Settings_.
+It is highly recommanded to set it as the first _autoload_ of the project, to ensure that it is available for others _autoloads_.
 - Nothing can prevent declaring the same trait _alias_ multiples times for various traits.
 Consequently, the _alias_ will be utilized for the helper methods of the first encountered trait, while helper methods for other traits will be generated as if there were no _alias_.
 A warning will be displayed in the _Godot Editor_ console.

 #### 🔑 Strongly-typed traits and autocompletion